Wycliffe-USA/mpdx-ios-client-app/README.md

     ![alt text](ReadMeAssets/configure-xcode-project/xcode-add-usage-descriptions.png) <br><br>
   - You should now see the Usage Descriptions InfoPlist files in your Xcode project.
     ![alt text](ReadMeAssets/configure-xcode-project/xcode-usage-descriptions.png) <br><br>
   - That's it.
-You should now be able to run your project in Xcode.
+You should now be able to build and run Xcode.